 Bogovađa is a Red Cross facility that has been used for the accommodation of asylum seekers since 2011 with an overall capacity of 200.
 It is located 70 km from Belgrade, while the closest public services are 11 km away.
 The AC itself is not located in an urban area, i.e., it is located in a weekend village surrounded by forest.
 This makes it difficult for the asylum seekers to use all the services they need, with the exception of attending the primary school.
 The nearest shop is 2–3 kilometres away.
 This also why many of them are dissatisfied when referred to this AC and why the fluctuations of foreigners are very intensive.

 The conditions in this Asylum Centre have substantially improved bearing in mind that the main building was renovated in 2018.
 The centre has central heating and an adequate number of bathrooms, though they are unisex – for men and women.
 The meals at this AC are regular, three times a day, and are served in the common dining room.

 The AC is not physically fenced off, it has video surveillance, and the security staff are present.
 Within the AC grounds, there are several separate buildings for different purposes, one of which is used by the AC management, doctors, the Asylum Office inspectors, and the Red Cross staff.
 The largest building is used for asylum seeker accommodation, and there is also a facility that is used by charity organisations, such as Caritas, to carry out their activities.
-There is a children’s playground in the courtyard.
+There is a children’s playground in the courtyard

 A medical team is present in the centre every working day.
 In case of interventions surpassing the capacities of the centre’s medical team, the asylum seekers are transported to the outpatient clinic in Bogovađa, Health Centre in Lajkovac or the hospital in Valjevo, depending on the specific case.
 Mandatory medical check-ups are most often conducted several days within arrival and depend on the availability of places at the competent health care centre.
 Access to healthcare services outside the AC is impeded due to the lack of transportation means and drivers for that purpose.
 Another obstacle is a lack of interpreters, which causes difficulties for doctors when it comes to the communication with patients.
-Psychological counselling is provided by PIN.
+Psychological counselling is provided by PIN and Group 484.

 As a newly building, the accommodation conditions in this centre have significantly improved compared to earlier years.
 However, the location of the town of Tutin is problematic, especially during the winter months when access by CSOs and Asylum Office is severely hindered due to unfavourable weather conditions.
 Namely, the AC in Tutin is located at Pešter weald where winter is long and harsh and snow frequently blocks the road, thereby preventing access to the camp for several weeks or even months.
 In 2020, Asylum Office has failed to conduct asylum procedure in AC Tutin, meaning that asylum seekers do not have effective access to asylum procedure.

 The centre has 60 rooms and an adequate number of toilets which are shared.
 There is central heating and a drinking water tank has been installed.
 On placement, care is taken about ethnic affiliation in as much as the accommodation capacities allow.
-The principle of family unity is respected and the families are always placed together into rooms with their own bathrooms.
+The principle of family unity is respected, and the families are always placed together into rooms with their own bathrooms.
 Security staff is present 24 hours a day and the centre is locked during the night in line with the House Rules.
 Interpreters for Arabic and Farsi are available.
 Tutin AC has a common TV room, a dining room, and a children’s playground.
 Three meals per day are provided and are adapted to religious needs.
 The Commissariat facilitates different workshops and activities within the children’s corner, but also for the adults (sewing, hairdressing).
 However, one of the major problems is the lack of interpreters, which are mainly provided by CSOs.